jdereg/json-io/README.md

 This will read in just fine with `JsonReader.jsonToMaps()`, and the appropriate `Map` reference will be placed in all referenced locations.
 If reading this in Javascript, make sure to use the included `jsonUtil.js` to parse the read in JSON so that it can perform the substitutions of the `@ref`'s.

+Also, important to note that these examples use the APIs that work with the entire String of JSON.
+Often, it is more efficient to use the Stream version of these APIs to minimize the amount of RAM used in a web-server.

 ### Javascript
 Included is a small Javascript utility that will take a JSON output stream created by the JSON writer and substitute all `@ref's` for the actual pointed to object.
 It's a one-line call - `resolveRefs(json)`.
 This will substitute `@ref` tags in the JSON for the actual pointed-to object.
 In addition, the `@keys` / `@items` will also be converted into Javascript Maps and Arrays.
 Finally, there is a Javascript API that will convert a full Javascript object graph to JSON, (even if it has cycles within the graph).
 This will maintain the proper graph-shape when sending it from the client back to the server.